directus/visual-editing/readme.md

 # Visual Editing Frontend Library by Directus

-This library works together with a Directus instance to enable Visual Editing functionality from within the Directus Studio Visual Editor module.
+This library works together with a Directus instance to enable Visual Editing functionality from within the Visual Editor module in Directus Studio.

 Web developers must make use of this library to ensure communication between their website’s HTML elements and their Directus instance.
 This is done through data attributes and helper functions built into the library and imported into your website.

 ## Documentation